Kayehtano/Jork/README.md

 * Money and wealth
 * The ability to level up
 * Working inventory and weight limit restrict the player on what items they can bring
-* Navigation through the bustling town of Cavv
+* Navigation through the bustling town of Lagoveth
 * Interaction with NPCs*
 * Quests and more!*